 If you’re texting customers from your phone’s native messaging app, you’ve likely been frustrated over not being able to schedule a text message.
-Only a few Android phones let you do this, and while third-party apps are available to work around the limitation, most are meant to be used with personal contacts, not with customers.
+Only a few Android phones let you do this, and while third-party consumer apps are available to work around the limitation, most are meant to be used with personal contacts, not with customers.

 Maybe you’ve heard of schedule text message apps, like Scheduled or Do it Later, for iOS or Android phones.
 These are good options to keep up with friends and family.
 No more forgetting to text Grandma happy birthday!

-While there is an abundance of scheduling apps available, each comes with different features – and limitations — that may not be conducive to your business needs.
+While there are an abundance of scheduling apps available, each comes with different features – and limitations — that may not be conducive to your business needs.
 A few don’t actually send the text message you’ve scheduled; instead, you’ll get a notification to send the message yourself at the scheduled time.

 Depending on which app you choose, you’ll run into quite a few setbacks and annoyances.

 - Your message may come from another number.
 Your phone number is a part of your brand.
 With some third-party apps, your text messages will come from a separate phone number, which can confuse your customers.

 - No desktop options.
 Handling customers only through your mobile phone will get tedious.
 Instead of pulling out your phone for every text that requires your response, having software set up on your desktop will allow you to multi-task and answer more efficiently.

 - No MMS support.
 Not all third-party apps give you the option to attach a photo in your texts.
 This can be especially tough for marketing campaigns where creating a fun, informational image is common.

 - Too pricey.
 One popular app asks for $10 – $50 a month for a business plan when all you’re really getting is a scheduling feature.

 - Character limit.
 Many apps will cap your text at 160 characters.